 Players may also "consolidate their fortune" and get 1 rupee from the bank instead of performing actions.

-Selling: you receive rupees according to the demand of each city:
+Selling: you receive rupees according to the demand of each city and the good sold moves to the bottom:

 Top - 4 rupees